Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of heavy neutral lepton searches

 \subsection{Heavy composite Majorana neutrinos}

 In this section, we review a search for heavy composite neutrinos \PNell, introduced in Section~\ref{sec:th_hnl_composite}.
 These HNLs are produced in association with a charged lepton and decay to a charged lepton and a pair of quarks, leading to the experimental signature $\Pell\Pell\qqbarpr$, where \Pell is either an electron or a muon~\cite{CMS:2022chw}.
 Because the \PNell is a Majorana lepton at the \TeVns scale, the expected signal is characterized by two leptons \Pell that may be of the same or opposite sign, but are of the same flavor.
 The analysis focuses only on the cases in which these leptons are both electrons or both muons, and the quark pair is detected as a large-radius jet.
-The analysis uses the full Run-2 data set.
+For gauge-mediated decays of the \PNell, the fragmentation products of the two quarks from the \PW boson decay typically form at least one large-radius jet.
+In the case of contact-mediated decays, the two quarks are well separated, but at least one of them will be contained within a large-radius jet.
+The signal simulation shows that the efficiency for capturing one or both quarks in the jet is 98\% for the CI-dominated case $\mNell = 5$~TeV, and 95\% overall for the gauge or contact interaction with $\mNell >1$~TeV.